huggingface/huggingface_hub/tasks/src/token-classification/about.md

 ```

 ### Part-of-Speech Tagging
-Part-of-Speech tagging is to recognize parts of speech in a given text.
-The task is formulated as labelling the words for a particular part of a speech, such as noun, pronoun, adjective, verb and so on.
+In Part-of-Speech tagging, the model recognize parts of speech, such as noun, pronoun, adjective or verb, in a given text.
+The task is formulated as labelling each word with a part of speech.

 #### Inference

-As of now, there’s no default model or specific pipeline for POS tagging so you can use “token-classification” pipeline with a POS tagging model of your choice.
+You can use the 🤗 Transformers library `token-classification` pipeline with a POS tagging model of your choice.
 The model will return a json with part-of-speech tags for each token.

 ```python
 from transformers import pipeline

 classifier = pipeline("token-classification", model = "vblagoje/bert-english-uncased-finetuned-pos")
 classifier("Hello I'm Omar and I live in Zürich.")
 ```

-You can also use spaCy models on the Hub.
+This is not limited to transformers!
+You can also use other libraries such as Stanza, spaCy, and Flair to do inference!
+Here is an example using a canonical [spaCy](https://hf.co/blog/spacy) model.

 ```python
 !pip install https://huggingface.co/spacy/en_core_web_sm/resolve/main/en_core_web_sm-any-py3-none-any.whl